 Now we can see that the year 2019 has the highest number of complaints.

-That’s how you can easily create a heat map in your Power BI reports.
+That’s how you can easily create a heat map in your Power BI reports for visualization.
 You can also get creative by integrating the other visuals that are available in Power BI such as bar charts and card visuals.
 The process is not that complicated.

 In fact, the whole process of creation only requires a better understanding of what output you want to achieve along with the available visualizations and custom features in Power BI.
 Check out the links below for more examples and related content.